Colton White

-Colton White (born May 3, 1997) is a Canadian professional ice hockey defenceman for the Utica Comets in the American Hockey League (AHL) while under contract to the New Jersey Devils of the National Hockey League (NHL).
-He was selected by the Devils, 97th overall, in the 2015 NHL entry draft.
-He has previously played for the Anaheim Ducks.
+Colton White (born May 3, 1997) is a Canadian professional ice hockey defenceman for the Columbus Blue Jackets of the National Hockey League (NHL).
+He was selected by the New Jersey Devils, 97th overall, in the 2015 NHL entry draft.
+He has previously played for the Devils and Anaheim Ducks.

 Playing career

 White played minor midget hockey with the London Jr. Knights before he was selected in the 2013 Ontario Hockey League (OHL) Priority Selection, 22nd overall, by the Sault Ste.
 Marie Greyhounds.
 He joined the Greyhounds as a rookie for the 2013–14 season.
 White played with the Greyhounds for his entire 256-game OHL career and was an alternate captain in the 2015–16 and 2016–17 seasons.

 White was drafted by the New Jersey Devils of the National Hockey League (NHL) in the fourth round, 97th overall, of the 2015 NHL entry draft.
 On September 22, 2016, White was signed by the Devils to a three-year, entry-level contract.
 In his first pro season in 2017–18 season, White played 11 games with the Adirondack Thunder of the ECHL, spending the rest of the season with the Devils American Hockey League (AHL) affiliate, the Binghamton Devils, appearing in 47 games, scoring 2 goals and 9 points.
 During the 2018–19 season, having played 61 games with Binghamton, White received his first NHL recall by New Jersey on March 13, 2019.
 He made his NHL debut that day, helping the Devils blueline in a 6–3 victory over the Edmonton Oilers at Rogers Arena in Edmonton, Alberta.
 He finished the season playing in three games for New Jersey, going scoreless.
 In the 2019–20 season, White was recalled in February due to an injury to Sami Vatanen and an illness with P.K.
 Subban.
 He made his season debut against the Montreal Canadiens on February 4, 2020.
 He played in six games, going scoreless.
 In the pandemic-shortened 2020–21 season, White made two appearances with New Jersey going scoreless, but spent the majority of the season with Binghamton, appearing in 27 games, scoring one goal and seven points.
 He was named an alternate captain with Binghamton for the season.